Inside: I’ve combined some fun trends to show you how make these easy DIY Painted Concrete Place Card Holders for any occasion!

 Once they are dry, add your name cards and set the table!

 I love how these turned out!
-I’ll admit that when I was telling my mom about my idea she looked at me funny, but aren’t they cute?
-Not only are they a perfect addition to my modern fall tablescape, but they will be great to display photos on shelves at Christmas time, or even on a buffet to label the food!
+I’ll admit that when I told my mom about my idea, she looked at me funny, but aren’t they cute?
+They’re a perfect addition to my modern fall tablescape, and will be great to display photos on shelves or even label food on a buffet!